lf-edge/eve/docs/APP-CONNECTIVITY.md

 #### Network Instance Default IP Route

 A typical use case for multi-path routing is the default route.
-NI with multiple ports that have gateway IP defined cannot install default route for each of them into the NI routing table.
+Local NI with multiple ports that have gateway IP defined cannot install default route for each of them into the NI routing table.
 Load-balancing is not supported and using different metrics (default behaviour in Linux with multiple default routes) would result in only